The Ice Age Adventures of Buck Wild

 The Ice Age Adventures of Buck Wild is a 2022 animated adventure comedy film directed by John C. Donkin, in his feature directorial debut, with a screenplay by Jim Hecht, Ray DeLaurentis, and William Schifrin based on a story written by Hecht.
 It is a spin-off film of the Ice Age franchise, and the sixth overall installment.

 The film stars the voices of Simon Pegg (the only previous cast member to return), Vincent Tong, Aaron Harris, Utkarsh Ambudkar, and Justina Machado also starring in the film.
-It follows the two opossum brothers Crash & Eddie and their adventure to becoming independent possums alongside the titular character Buck Wild.
+It follows the two opossum brothers Crash and Eddie and their adventure to becoming independent possums alongside the titular character Buck Wild.

 Originally planned to be a television series, The Ice Age Adventures of Buck Wild was redeveloped into a feature-length film.
-Produced by 20th Century Animation and released under the Walt Disney Pictures banner, it was released on January 28, 2022 as a Disney+ original film.
+Produced by 20th Century Animation and released under the Walt Disney Pictures banner, it was released on January 28, 2022 as a Disney+ original film and is the first Ice Age film not to be produced by Blue Sky Studios.
 The film received generally negative reviews from critics.